danna202/Milestone-Project-1---Danna-Bohnhoff--Blackjack-Game/README.md

-The Objective of Blackjack......Beat The Dealer.
+The Objective of Blackjack......Beat The Dealer!

 *How do you beat the dealer?